D7460N/D7460N.dev/ADD.md

 What if end-users could easily customize the web application to make it their own?

 Such as:
-* Does the web application handle user OS preferences such as:
+* Does the web application handle user OS preferences, such as:
   * Color and contrast preferences?
   * Keyboard preferences?
   * Mouse preferences?